IonysosHedblom/pathfinder/README.md

 # The Pathfinder

 Welcome to the Pathfinder!
 I built this application because I find pathfinding algorithms interesting.
-So I wanted to see whether I could build something that visualizes some of the most popular algorithms in action.
+So I wanted to see whether I could build something that visualizes some of the most popular algorithms.
 I really enjoyed the process of building this project and eventhough it was challenging, I learned alot.
-If you are unsure of what a pathfinding algorithm is or how to use the application, there is a tutorial that explains everything.
-Hope you enjoy using the application.
+If you are unsure of what a pathfinding algorithm is or how to use the application, there is a tutorial that explains everything in the application.
+Hope you enjoy using the Pathfinder.

 ## Everything below this line was automatically created by Create React App